Skip to main content

 What is meconium?

-Meconium is the medical name that is given to a newborn baby’s first faeces (poo).
-Meconium is dark green, thick and sticky and contains the material that the fetus ingested in its mother’s womb.
-Once the baby starts feeding on colostrum and milk, its faeces become more yellow in colour.
+Meconium is the medical name for a newborn baby’s first faeces (poo).
+Meconium is dark green, thick and sticky and contains the material that the unborn baby ingested in their mother’s womb.
+Once the baby starts feeding on colostrum and milk, their faeces become more yellow.

-Why is the presence of meconium significant during labour and delivery?
+What does the presence of meconium mean during labour and birth?

 It is normal for a baby to pass dark green, sticky meconium in the hours immediately after birth.
 It is also common for the amniotic fluid, which drains from the mother in labour after her waters break, to be discoloured or ‘stained’ with meconium.

-During labour and delivery, if the amniotic fluid contains meconium this can also indicate ‘fetal distress’.
-When a fetus (unborn baby) is not getting enough oxygen their intestinal activity increases.
+During labour and delivery, if the amniotic fluid contains significant meconium this can also indicate ‘fetal distress’.
+This is because when a fetus (unborn baby) is not getting enough oxygen their intestinal activity increases.
 This relaxes the anal sphincter allowing meconium to pass into the amniotic fluid that surrounds the baby.
-If the baby aspirates (inhales) meconium into its lungs, such as by gasping for oxygen, its airway can become blocked by sticky or lumpy meconium.

 • continuous electronic monitoring of the fetal heart rate and maternal contractions by cardiotocograph (CTG);

-• review by an obstetrician (doctor) if meconium and other abnormalities are present which necessitate urgent delivery of the baby;
+• review by an obstetrician (doctor) if meconium and other abnormalities mandate urgent delivery of the baby;

 • expedited delivery by forceps, Ventouse (kiwi) or caesarean section.

 Preparations should also be made for the birth of a baby who might have aspirated meconium, to avoid delay in restoring the baby’s oxygen supply.
-These preparations usually include warning the neonatal unit paediatricians (doctors who specialise in newborn babies) that a baby with possible meconium aspiration is about to be born.
-This allows the paediatricians to attend the delivery, fully equipped and ready if needed to clear the baby’s airway and lungs, and provide resuscitation or ventilation.
+This includes warning the neonatal unit paediatricians that a baby with possible meconium aspiration is about to be born.
+The paediatricians should attend the delivery, fully equipped and ready if needed to clear the baby’s airway and lungs and provide resuscitation or ventilation.

 A baby who is suffering from respiratory distress as a result of meconium aspiration may show the following signs:

-Severe meconium aspiration, such as after delays or failure to clear the airway and resuscitate at birth, can lead to permanent disability from:
+Severe meconium aspiration after delays in delivering the baby, clearing the airway and resuscitating the newborn baby at birth, can lead to permanent disability from:

-The amount of compensation that can be claimed in a medical negligence claim for a hypoxic brain injury depends on the individual’s injury, its impact on their life and the cost of meeting the additional needs, losses and expenses that are caused by their disability.
+The amount of compensation that can be claimed after meconium aspiration causes HIE birth injury depends on the child’s disability, its impact on their life and the cost of meeting the additional needs, losses and expenses that are caused by their disability.

-Claims arising from HIE brain injury, such as cerebral palsy, may include compensation for:
+Claims arising from meconium aspiration and HIE brain injury or cerebral palsy, may include compensation for:

 • pain, suffering and disability;